5 Ways Chemical Peels Can Help Reduce Dark Spots and Pigmentation

 • Cost: Chemical peels tend to be more affordable than laser treatments.
 But, laser treatment may have better result and long-lasting effects.

 • Effectiveness: Chemical peels can be effective for mild to moderate cases of dark spots and pigmentation.
-However, laser treatments may be more effective for severe cases or for certain types of pigmentation such as melasma.
+However, laser treatments may be more effective for severe cases or certain types of pigmentation such as melasma.

 • Side effects: Chemical peels may cause redness, peeling, and changes in skin colour.
 Laser treatments may cause redness, swelling, and changes in skin colour, but these side effects tend to be less severe than those of chemical peels.